AdobeDocs/experience-manager-screens.en/help/user-guide/thumbnail-support.md

 ---
 title: Thumbnail Support for Videos in AEM Screens
-description: This page describes how to add Thumbnail Support for Videos in Screens.
+description: Learn how to add Thumbnail Support for Videos in AEM Screens.
 exl-id: d2d87807-1699-47e3-b241-07c5b7e56f15
 ---
 # Thumbnail Support for Videos {#thumbnail-support-videos}

 ## Introduction {#introduction}

-A content author can define a thumbnail for videos so that the image can be used as a placeholder and properly test content playback and targeting, while the actual video is being finalized by the appropriate team.
-The image can also be used, in case the playback of the video fails.
+A content author can define a thumbnail for videos so that the image is used as a placeholder and properly test content playback and targeting, while the actual video is being finalized by the appropriate team.
+The image can also be used in case the playback of the video fails.

-Adding support for a thumbnail image on the video component lets the customer properly add a valid component in the channel, with actual content, and perform any targeting configurations before the video is actually delivered.
+Adding support for a thumbnail image on the video component lets the customer properly add a valid component in the channel, with actual content, and perform any targeting configurations before the video is delivered.

 >[!NOTE]
->The thumbnail image, if set on the video component, is played in case of video playback failure on the player.
+>The thumbnail image, if set on the video component, is played if there is video playback failure on the player.
 This lets you deliver the desired message to the audience (by playing  content) instead of completely skipping it.

 Thumbnail Support allows you to: